 Taxes & Refunds

 Foreign visitors can claim back from the government the VAT they paid on purchases of Rs 2300 and over (per shop) while in Mauritius; look for the 'Tax Refund' sticker near the entrance of eligible shops.
-When making your purchase, ask for the 'VAT Paid Supplies to Visitors' receipt – you'll need to have with you your passport and flight or other departure details.
-Upon leaving the country, present this receipt to the MCCI Tax Refund Counter (after passing through customs) at SSR International Airport.
+When making your purchase ask for the 'VAT Paid Supplies to Visitors' receipt – you'll need to have your passport and flight or other departure details with you.
+When leaving the country present this receipt to the MCCI Tax Refund Counter (after passing through customs) at SSR International Airport.
 If leaving aboard a cruise ship, ask the cruise company for details on how to claim the refund.

-The island's telephone services are generally reliable.
-In fact, Mauritius offers some of the cheapest mobile-phone services in the world.
+The island's telephone services are generally reliable, and Mauritius offers some of the cheapest mobile-phone services in the world.

-GSM network through Orange and Emtel; international roaming and local SIM cards available.
+GSM network through Mauritius Telecom and Emtel; international roaming and local SIM cards available.

-If you have a GSM phone and it has been unlocked, you can keep costs down by buying a local SIM card from either Orange or Emtel.
-A starter pack costs around Rs 100, including Rs 86 worth of calls and 20MB of data.
+If you have a GSM phone and it has been unlocked, you can keep costs down by buying a local SIM card from either Mauritius Telecom (www.mauritiustelecom.com) or Emtel (www.emtel.com).
+A starter pack costs around Rs 100, including Rs 80 worth of calls and 20MB of data.
 To top up your credit you can buy prepaid cards almost anywhere.
 When buying a SIM card you may need to bring along your passport and a sponsor's signature.

-Local calls are charged at between Rs 1.20 and Rs 3.60 per minute, depending on whether you're calling someone on the same network or not.
+Local calls are charged at between Rs 1 and Rs 3 per minute, depending on whether you're calling someone on the same network.
 International calls cost a couple of rupees per minute on top of the standard Mauritius Telecom rates.

 Mauritius is on GMT plus four hours, both on the mainland and on Rodrigues.
-When it's noon in Port Louis, it's 8am in London, 9am in Paris, 3am in New York and 6pm in Sydney.
-Mauritius does not operate a system of daylight saving; being equatorial, its sunset and sunrise times vary only slightly throughout the year.
+When it's noon in Port Louis, it's 8am in London, 9am in Paris, 3am in New York and 6pm in Sydney, though this can vary when other countries change their clocks for daylight savings.
+Mauritius does not operate a system of daylight saving; being equatorial its sunset and sunrise times vary only slightly throughout the year.

 The overwhelming majority of toilets in Mauritius (or at least among those you're likely to use) are of the sit-down, rather than squat, variety.

 Although independent travellers are definitely in the minority, two corporate entities are dedicated to those who don't fall into the package-getaway category.
-Both have desks in the airport's arrivals hall, and they can assist with hotel bookings (although this is increasingly rare as few travellers arrive in the country without a booking), basic tourist maps and quite general island information.
+Both have desks in the airport arrivals hall, and they can assist with hotel bookings (though this is increasingly rare as few travellers arrive in the country without a booking), basic tourist maps and quite general island information.

 Also useful is Mauritius Telecom's 24-hour phone service, Tourist Info (152).
 At any time of day or night you can speak to someone (in English) who will at least try to answer your questions.

-Mauritius Tourism Promotion Authority The Mauritius Tourism Promotion Authority is a government-run body essentially responsible for promoting the island and its virtues to foreign markets.
-MTPA has a constellation of kiosks across the island – although, to be perfectly frank, many were empty during prime business hours, and when we did find someone staffing a booth they tossed us an outdated island map and offered very limited information.
+Mauritius Tourism Promotion Authority (MTPA; www.tourism-mauritius.mu) The Mauritius Tourism Promotion Authority is a government-run body essentially responsible for promoting the island and its virtues to foreign markets.
+MTPA has a constellation of kiosks across the island, though, to be perfectly frank, many were empty during prime business hours when we visited, and when we did find someone staffing a booth they tossed us an outdated island map and offered very limited information.
 You're better off asking tour operators, hotel staff or anyone else accustomed to dealing with travellers' queries.

-Association des Hôteliers et Restaurateurs de l'Île Maurice The recommended AHRIM is an association of high-quality hotels, guesthouses and restaurants.
-It is starting to offer guesthouse-plus-airfare packages – an attempt to empower tourists to have a local experience while also benefiting from discounted airfares.
+Association des Hôteliers et Restaurateurs de l'Île Maurice (AHRIM; www.mauritiustourism.org) The recommended AHRIM is an association of high-quality hotels, guesthouses and restaurants.
+It's starting to offer guesthouse-plus-airfare packages – an attempt to empower tourists to have a local experience while also benefiting from discounted airfares.
 Check out its website for details.

 Travel with Children